Phase-locked loop: Implementing a digital phase-locked loop in software

 In this example, an array tracksig is assumed to contain a reference signal to be tracked.
 The oscillator is implemented by a counter, with the most significant bit of the counter indicating the on/off status of the oscillator.
 This code simulates the two D-type flip-flops that comprise a phase-frequency comparator.
 When either the reference or signal has a positive edge, the corresponding flip-flop switches high.
 Once both reference and signal is high, both flip-flops are reset.
 Which flip-flop is high determines at that instant whether the reference or signal leads the other.
 The error signal is the difference between these two flip-flop values.
 The pole-zero filter is implemented by adding the error signal and its derivative to the filtered error signal.
 This in turn is integrated to find the oscillator frequency.

 In practice, one would likely insert other operations into the feedback of this phase-locked loop.
 For example, if the phase locked loop were to implement a frequency multiplier, the oscillator signal could be divided in frequency before it is compared to the reference signal.

-Practical analogies

-Automobile race analogy

-As an analogy of a PLL, consider a race between two cars.
-One represents the input frequency, the other the PLL's output voltage-controlled oscillator (VCO) frequency.
-Each lap corresponds to a complete cycle.
-The number of laps per hour (a speed) corresponds to the frequency.
-The separation of the cars (a distance) corresponds to the phase difference between the two oscillating signals.

-During most of the race, each car is on its own and free to pass the other and lap the other.
-This is analogous to the PLL in an unlocked state.

-However, if there is an accident, a yellow caution flag is raised.
-This means neither of the race cars is permitted to overtake and pass the other car.
-The two race cars represent the input and output frequency of the PLL in a locked state.
-Each driver will measure the phase difference (a fraction of the distance around the lap) between themselves and the other race car.
-If the hind driver is too far away, they will increase their speed to close the gap.
-If they are too close to the other car, the driver will slow down.
-The result is that both race cars will circle the track in lockstep with a fixed phase difference (or constant distance) between them.
-Since neither car is allowed to lap the other, the cars make the same number of laps in a given time period.
-Therefore the frequency of the two signals is the same.